rtsinani/blue_geo/README.md

 ======================================

-Converts easing and northing into latitude and longitude
+Converts easting and northing into latitude and longitude